Elijah-Kakala/Elijah-Kakala/README.md

 - 👋 Hi, I’m Elijah-Kakala
 - 👀 I’m interested in hacking
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on making the world big problem
+- 💞️ I’m looking to collaborate on solving the world big problems
 - 📫 How to reach me elijahkakala7@gmail.com

 <!---